jeffbcross/material/THEMING.md

 ## 3) <a name="tuth"></a>Exploring the Theme Implementation

-This section will provide a high-level, under-the-hood exploration of Themes; to determine how its features are supported in both the CSS and the JavaScript implementations.
+Themes are implemented through a combination of SCSS/CSS and JavaScript solutions.
+Below is a high-level, under-the-hood exploration of those solutions.

 #### CSS Features
 <br/>